 Getting regular screening tests — or colonoscopies — is key to preventing your chances of getting colon cancer.
 These are generally recommended for all adults, starting at age 45.
 During the procedure, doctors go into the rectum with cameras to look for any potentially cancerous tumors or lesions.

 Beyond tests and screenings, there are also some things you can start doing today.
-Dr. Trieu recommends making sure you’re eating a balanced diet and leading an active lifestyle.
+Dr. Trieu recommended making sure you’re eating a balanced diet and leading an active lifestyle.
 This includes exercising regularly and limiting your intake of processed foods, such as boxed, canned, and pre-packaged foods.
-She also advises eating “a balanced diet of high fibers, fresh vegetables and fruits, and whole grain.”
+She also advises eating “a balanced diet of high fiber, fresh vegetables and fruits, and whole grains.”
 Precautions and changes like these can be life-saving at most, and at the very least, your non-cancerous stomach issues could improve.